Robotic process automation and intelligent automation are accelerating, study finds

 Task mining is used to understand how a user is interacting with systems and where there are opportunities for automation.
 Both of the above help identify automation candidates throughout an organization.

-IDP is a use case of IA and is growing in popularity as there are so many document-intensive processes across organizations that impact many employees.
+IDP is a use case of IA and is growing in popularity, as there are so many document-intensive processes across organizations that impact many employees.
 IDP has the potential to help save companies a lot of time, and AI models are getting smarter and smarter, further improving IDP outcomes.

 VentureBeat: What is the best industry-specific use case of RPA and IA that you have seen?

-Mooshian: This is a tough one because there really isn’t one ‘best’ and a lot of the use cases are horizontal in that they’re applicable to a business function and apply across industries.
+Mooshian: This is a tough one because there really isn’t one “best,” and a lot of the use cases are horizontal in that they’re applicable to a business function and apply across industries.
 Top of mind, I’d say financial services has been one of the first-movers regarding uptake of the technology, and there have been many use cases/customer success stories that have and continue to come out of the industry.
 Some common use cases in financial services are loan processing, mortgage processing, customer onboarding, customer service, and others.

 VentureBeat: What are the challenges of weaving RPA and IA into existing IT infrastructures?